duodenum96/IntrinsicTimescales.jl/paper/paper.md

 IntrinsicTimescales.jl aims to become a standard tool in neuroscience research by providing robust, efficient, and well-documented methods for estimating intrinsic neural timescales across different experimental paradigms and data conditions.

+# Acknowledgements

+There are no acknowledgments to declare and no conflicts of interest to disclose.

 # References